Santa María de la Paz: History

 After the Mixtón War, the friar Michele da Bologna founded the hospital of Nuestra señora de la Limpia Concepción c.
 1542 at what is now Santa María de la Paz.

 Santa María de la Paz was first established as a municipality in the partido of Tlaltenango from 1869 to 1905.
 It recorded a population of 2500 inhabitants in 1894.
 Afterwards it was subsumed under the municipality of Teúl, which changed its name to Teúl de González Ortega in 1935.
 The 1944 Zacatecas Constitution established the congregación of Ignacio Allende in Teúl de González Ortega.
 On 26 October 2004, the state government approved the reestablishment of the municipality of Santa María de la Paz from the congregación of Ignacio Allende, which took effect on 1 January 2005.

 Administration

 The municipal government of Santa María de la Paz comprises a president, a councillor (Spanish: síndico), and seven trustees (regidores), four elected by relative majority and three by proportional representation.
 The current president of the municipality is José Manuel González Dorado.

 Demographics

-In the 2020 Mexican Census, Santa María de la Paz recorded a population of 2767 inhabitants living in 860 households.
+In the 2020 INEGI census, Santa María de la Paz recorded a population of 2767 inhabitants living in 860 households.
 The 2010 Census recorded a population of 2821 inhabitants in Santa María de la Paz.

 There are 19 inhabited localities in the municipality, of which only the municipal seat, also called Santa María de la Paz, is classified as urban.
 It recorded a population of 1995 inhabitants in the 2020 Census.